Skip to content

 To add the label in the GitHub UI: open your issue, click Labels in the right sidebar, search for colony:enqueue, and select it.
 The label is applied immediately.

-Note: The colony:enqueue label is created automatically when you run npx colony init on your repo.
-If you don’t see it, re-run npx colony init -r owner/repo.
+Note: The colony:enqueue label is created automatically when you run colony init on your repo.
+If you don’t see it, re-run colony init -r owner/repo.
 To automatically process all new issues without labeling, set intake_mode: all under agents.sprint_master in your config.

 Timing expectation: Sprint Master polls every 30 seconds.
 Your issue may take up to 60 seconds to be picked up.
-Run npx colony status (or docker exec colony-sprint-master colony status) to verify agents are running.
-If nothing happens after 2 minutes, check logs with npx colony logs or docker compose logs -f.
+Run colony status (or docker exec colony-sprint-master colony status) to verify agents are running.
+If nothing happens after 2 minutes, check logs with colony logs or docker compose logs -f.

 Open the dashboard at http://localhost:9106 for real-time pipeline status.
 The issue progresses through these states (visible as GitHub labels):